GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 2. The tools within the Comparison module include Sammon's Maps, hierarchical clustering plots and matrix plots of Euclidean distance for the median (and 16th and 84th percentiles) of predicted ground-motion per GMPE per intensity measure.
 Plotting capabilities for response spectra and attenuation curves (trellis plots) are also provided in this module.

    The inputs for these comparitive tools must be specified within a single ``.toml`` file as specified below.
 GMPE parameters can be specified as within the example ``.toml`` file provided above for us in residual analysis.
 In the ``.toml`` file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified some GMPEs which were found to perform well in the residual analysis against Albania ground-motion data.
-To plot a GMPE logic tree we must assign model weights using ``lt_weight_gmc1`` or '``lt_weight_gmc2`` in each GMPE depending on if we want to plot the GMPE within GMC logic tree #1, #2, #3 or #4 (up to 4 GMC logic trees can currently be plotted within one trellis or response spectra plot at a time).
+To plot a GMPE logic tree we must assign model weights using ``lt_weight_gmc1`` or '``lt_weight_gmc2`` in each GMPE depending on which GMC logic tree we wish to include the GMPE within (up to 4 GMC logic trees can currently be plotted within one analysis).
 To plot only the final logic tree and not the individual GMPEs comprising it, we use ``lt_weight_gmc1_plot_lt_only`` instead (depending on which GMC we wish to not plot the individual GMPEs for - see the .toml file below for an example of these potential configurations).

     .. code-block:: ini